renpy/renpy/sphinx/source/text.rst

     * When the argument begins with ``show:``, the rest of the argument is a screen to show.

-    * When tha argument begins with ``showmenu:``, the rest of the argument is a game menu screen to show.
+    * When the argument begins with ``showmenu:``, the rest of the argument is a game menu screen to show.

     * Otherwise, the argument is a URL that is opened by the system web browser.